skoech/framework-comparison/README.md

 Negative aspects:

 * [Very small community](https://github.com/getzola/zola) following- 7.2K stars, 530 forks on GitHub- support for it in the long run is not guaranteed; smaller forums.
-* The default design isn't particularly visually appealing, athough there are beautiful themes to choose from.
+* The default design isn't particularly visually appealing, although there are beautiful themes to choose from.

 ## Final Tally